wappints/Happy-Number-SASM/README.md

 Repeat the process with the new number: 10 -> 1^2 + 0^2 = 1 + 0 = 1

 The sequence repeats until it ends at 1.

+The given number at the first iteration, 13, is considered a happy number.

 A constraint of 20 iterations was added to prevent infinite loops in order for it to determine that it is an unhappy number.
 ____________________________________________________________________________________________________________________________